 What are some things that might negatively influence people?

-Anything that’s illegal, shows poor judgment, or is controversial will hurt your image.
-“I have heard of students posting pictures of themselves drinking beer with friends and acting wild and crazy.
-This is not a good idea as it suggests to admissions committees that the student may be at risk for a substance use disorder in addition to unprofessional behavior.
-I have also heard of a student posting pictures of Confederate flags, calling it an example of ‘Southern pride,’ but this calls into question that student’s sensitivity to the struggles of African Americans in this country and causes admissions committees to question the student’s judgment,” reports Dr. Rodgers.
+Anything that’s illegal, shows poor judgment, or discriminatory comments related to race, religion, or gender can hurt your image.
+“I heard of a student posting pictures of Confederate flags, calling it an example of ‘Southern pride,’ but this calls into question that student’s sensitivity to the struggles of African Americans in this country and causes admissions committees to question the student’s judgment,” reports Dr. Rodgers.

-Be sure to make your social networking accounts private.
-Make sure you are set up to approve all tags or check-ins, and delete anything you’re not proud of, or that seems like it could be misconstrued.
+Be sure to make your personal social accounts private so you approve all friend and follower requests, and adjust your settings so that you approve all tags and check-ins.
+Delete anything you’re not proud of, or that seems like it could be misconstrued.
 Rodgers sums it up best: “If students have any doubt about posting something on Facebook or any other social media site, then he or she should simply not do it.
-It is always best to err on the side of less rather than more.”
+It is always best to err on the side of less rather than more.

 What if an interviewer or school asks for my password?

-You should never share your password with anyone, anytime.
-It is not appropriate for your supervisor or anyone to ask or require your password for a social networking site or private e-mail account.
-For more information, see the Social Media Bill of Rights.
+You should never share your password with anyone for any reason.
+It is not appropriate for your supervisor, an interviewer, or anyone to ask for your password for a social media or email account.

 - Keep pictures, statuses, and comments clean